-RH134: Red Hat System Administration – II
+RH134: Red Hat System Administration – II (RHEL9)

-The participant should have undergone RH124 Red Hat System Administration I.
+The participant should have undergone RH124 Red Hat System Administration I training.

 Duration: 4 days (Full-time)